charank786/ShivaCharanReddy_SoftwareDevelopment1/README.md

 # ShivaCharanReddy_SoftwareDevelopment1
-//Creating Rest API using Java Spring Boot for an Logistics management
+//Creating Rest API using Java Spring Boot for a Logistics management